Firewalls

 Software firewalls and routers are each more adept at different, but complimentary, tasks.

-You need a software firewall since routers are designed to protect you from intrusions, not the spyware or viruses already present on your computer.
+You need a software firewall since routers are designed to protect you from intrusions, not the malware or viruses already present on your computer.

 What Firewall Programs Do